QUESTIONS AND ANSWERS

 the views from the house are amongst the best you would get from an Airlie Beach home - particularly the night-time view of the town

-the strength of the house and its quality of construction
+the size of the house and its strength and quality of construction

 its outlook & orientation (incl. access to cooling sea breeze)

-its proximity to the town centre, yet it's tranquility, security and privacy
+its proximity to the town, yet it's tranquility and privacy

-the unique design of the house, including for example its abundance of storage space (shelves, cupboards and drawers … everywhere), and it
+the unique design of the house, including for example its abundance of storage space (shelves, cupboards and drawers … everywhere), and

-The property is available for private sale with enquiries being handled directly by the owner, Bruce Bickerstaff.
+The property is being sold privately with enquiries handled directly by the owner.

 If you like what you see on this web site, and the property falls within your price-range, then you are most welcome to come and see the place for yourself.
-Please email me providing details regarding your availability (i.e. preferred dates/times) and your contact details, and I'll be back in touch.
+Please email me providing details regarding your availability (i.e. preferred dates/times) and your contact details, and I'll promptly respond.

 For those readers who are new to Queensland, details of the applicable state guidelines for purchasing residential property can be found here.
 If you are not an Australian citizen then you might also wish to read the guidelines that may apply to potential buyers in your situation (this option may also be of interest).